cloe-lang/doc/api-reference/builtin.md

 ### `catch`

-Catch an error thrown from an expression.
+Catches an error thrown from an expression.

 ```coel
 (def (catch arg))